meph144/-Fix/README.md

 Then, you need to place dxvk in your SteamLibrary\steamapps\common\nosgoth\Binaries\Win32 folder

 https://github.com/doitsujin/dxvk/releases/download/v2.5.3/dxvk-2.5.3.tar.gz
-To play safe do everything in this guide before launching the fresh install
+To play safe apply all changes in this guide before launching the fresh install

 # Apply the Video Driver Optimizations below
 # NVIDIA